What Are the Laws in Texas for Service Dogs?

 ADA Service Dog Definition

-a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
-The task(s) performed by the dog must be directly related to the person’s disability.
+“A service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
+The task(s) performed by the dog must be directly related to the person’s disability.”ADA Frequently Asked Questions

-Emotional Support Dogs, Therapy Dogs, Comfort Dogs or Companion Animals under the ADA – Service Dog Texas
+3. Emotional Support Dogs, Therapy Dogs, Comfort Dogs

-The ADA defines Service Dog as something totally different from emotional support animals, therapy animals, comfort animals, and companion animals.
+The ADA defines service dogs as something totally different from emotional support animals, therapy animals, comfort animals, and companion animals.

 ESA’s, therapy animals, comfort and companion animals are not considered ‘Service Dogs’.
 Therefore, they do not have the same rights as service dogs under the ADA.

-These terms are used to describe animals that provide comfort just by being with a person.
-Because they have not been trained to perform a specific job or task, they do not qualify as service animals under the ADA.
+Comfort and emotional support animals (ESAs) provide comfort just by being with a person.
+Because they have not been trained to perform a specific job or task for a specific person, they do not qualify as service animals under the ADA.

 I suppose what this means is that Service Dogs, with their human, are allowed into almost all public places that the general public is invited (restaurants, public transportation, theatres, grocery stores, etc.)

-Service Animal as defined by the FHA (Fair Housing Act) for Service Dog Texas
+5. Service Animal as defined by the FHA (Fair Housing Act)

 Assistance Animal Definition Under the FHA